-Crimes are set forth in criminal statutes, which describe the prohibited conduct, the mental state or intent required for guilt, and the range of possible punishments.
-The specific acts that qualify as criminal conduct will depend on a particular jurisdiction's laws, as will what the actual crime is called.
+Crimes are defined by criminal statutes, which describe the prohibited conduct, the mental state or intent required for guilt, and the range of possible punishments for criminal offenses.
+The specific acts that qualify as criminal conduct will depend on a particular state's laws, as will what the actual crime is called in that jurisdiction's courts.
+Some jurisdictions have clearly defined crimes in modern penal codes, while others rely on poorly organized codifications of crimes that derive from common law principles.

 Read on for links to common criminal charges as well as a broad overview of criminal law.